tylerjcalabrese/comp120-ccalabrese/notuber/README.md

 Comp 120: Web Programming with Prof. Ming Chow

 ## Parts Implemented
-All parts besides the "Going Beyond" exercises have been implemented.
+All main parts of the exercise have been completed.
+Additionally, there is a marker on each car icon showing its distance from the user.

+Note: as usual, there is one console error, for a missing favicon.

 ## Collaborators
 I'd like to acknowledge [this stack overflow post]